Melodie MC: Biography

 He went to school with classmate Erik Svensson (Alias Stattik.)
 They both shared a passion for music and dance.
 Melodie MC learnt breakdancing whereas Alias Stattik was involved in computers and synthesizers.
 Starting with only two keyboards and a computer, they worked together to develop complex sounds and music.
-As time progressed, Kent moved into the role of vocal artistry for the group.
+Melodie MC gradually moved into the role of vocal artistry for the group.

 Melodie MC released his first single in 1992, entitled "Feel Your Body Moving", it was followed by many hits and three albums.
-"We're Down With The Dragons", a track released as single from his first album, was a tribute to the basketball-team Sundsvall Dragons.
+"We're Down With The Dragons", a track released as a single from his first album, was a tribute to the Swedish basketball team Sundsvall Dragons.
 In this track, Melodie MC teamed up with fellow rapper Modest, also from Sundsvall.
 He would also be involved in Melodie MC's shows.

 Like many other rappers' albums, many vocalists took part in his albums : as for the first album, the single version of "Dum Da Dum" (initially sung by Pia Sjöberg) was sung by Mayomi (who also released some solo singles, such as "What Ever I", a kind of hip hop-dance).
 This single was No. 21 in Israel.
 Pia Tjärnlund sung for "Free", "So Good" and "Come Together".
 Johanna Ljungberg's voice was featured on "Wondering", and Lotta Sundgren on "I Wanna Dance".
 When the single "Dum Da Dum" was released, it became popular in many countries.
 During this time Melodie MC was busy touring many countries outside Scandinavia and all over Europe.